Jabulani-N/atlas-machine_learning/unsupervised_learning/hmm/README.md

 </details>

+### Resources

 Steady State is the term used in the curriculum, but [it seems to be the same as](https://math.stackexchange.com/questions/9325/equilibrium-distribution-steady-state-distribution-stationary-distribution-and) "equilibrium" and "stationary" states.

 Steady state (stationary [in this text](https://towardsdatascience.com/markov-chain-analysis-and-simulation-using-python-4507cee0b06e)) is referred to as `pi` or `π` and equals:

 ![steady state formula](https://miro.medium.com/v2/resize:fit:396/format:webp/1*zbWBjSC1Xba9zODUDMkftA.png)

+[This](https://stackoverflow.com/questions/52137856/steady-state-probabilities-markov-chain-python-implementation) is one python code application example I found.